KomodoPlatform/NotaryNodes/season6/candidates/phm87/README.md

 ## 2021-2022 Projects/milestones

-Under NDA for now, sorry.
-I hope that projects will be public soon.

 Ongoing preparation of presentations (and meetup) of Bitcoin and cryptocurrencies (using Komodo technologies).

+Projects under NDA for now, sorry.
+I hope public exposure soon.

 ## 2020-2021 Projects/milestones